SilkRose/Pony/stories/heartbeat-hotel/heartbeat-hotel.md

 I run out of the house making a beeline for Sugarcube Corner.
 I'm sure nopony would think anything weird about an alicorn running through the streets in the middle of the night.

-I've been looking forward to this all day, I can't believe I would forget so easily.
+I've been looking forward to this all day; [COMMA SPLICE] I can't believe I would forget so easily.
 Today was a rough day for the most part, so you'd think I'd have remembered.

 My mind races through the events of the day.
 Every new thing just made me want to see her more.
 I just hope I'm not too late and didn't let her down.

-Turning the last corner, the establishment comes into view.
+As I turn [OTHERWISE, THE ESTABLISMENT ITSELF TURNS THE CORNER] the last corner, the establishment comes into view.
 I slow down to a simple gait as I approach the door before taking a moment to rest.
 I use the opportunity to perform the breathing trick that Cadance taught me before entering.

 I quietly close the door and make my way upstairs, entering Pinkie's room without knocking.
 She's told me this is my room too now.
 Once inside with the door closed, I look over to the bed.

 Pinkie is sleeping soundly, alone under the covers.
 I silently chide myself for forgetting about her.

 I trot to the bed and do my best to slip under the blanket without waking her.
 As the blanket settles around me, I seem to have succeeded.
-At this little victory, I take any comfort I can.
+I take what comfort I can from this little victory.
 Leaning over, I kiss her cheek.

-I whisper, "Goodnight Pinkie, I love you.
+I whisper, "Goodnight, Pinkie.
+I love you.
 Sorry I'm late."

 I resign myself to a good night's sleep.
 I know it's a shame we didn't get to talk before bed, but any night I can spend beside her is a good one.
 Laying my head down, I close my eyes.

-As I'm about to fall asleep I feel something touch my nose.
-Opening my eyes I see Pinkie is booping me with the biggest smile on her face.
+As I'm about to fall asleep, [DEPENDENT CLAUSES] I feel something touch my nose.
+Opening my eyes, [INTRODUCTORY PARTICIPIAL PHRASE] I see Pinkie is booping me with the biggest smile on her face.
 I blush and say, "Hi."

 Pinkie skips the formalities and wraps me in a tight, loving hug.
 "I'm so glad you made it!"

 "You're not mad I forgot and showed up late?"

 "Of course not.
-Sure it made me sad earlier, but I'm sure you were doing something important."
+Sure, it made me sad earlier, but I'm sure you were doing something important."

 I blush even more.
 "I was studying…"

 Pinkie smiles.
-"See, you gotta keep studying or all the previous studying will fall out of the cute little noggin' of yours!"
+"See, you gotta keep studying, or all the previous studying will fall out of the cute little noggin [NOT A CONTRACTION] of yours!"

 I giggle.
 "I'm not sure that's how it works, but thank you."

-Pinkie holds my hoof in her own, her own face now blushing.
-"I haven't been asleep for very long, so if you want to do a little talking and cuddling I'd be down."
+Pinkie holds my hoof in hers, her face now blushing.
+"I haven't been asleep for very long, so if you want to do a little talking and cuddling, [DEPENDENT CLAUSE] I'd be down."

 I match her smile with my own.
 "I'd love to.
-I've been looking forward to this all day, its been a rough one."
+I've been looking forward to this all day - it's been a rough one."

 "What do you wanna do first?"

 I think for a second even though I already know the answer.
 "I'd love to visit the hotel and relax before talking, if that's alright?"

-Pinkie nods before opening her hooves and laying back.
+Pinkie nods before opening her hooves and lying [LAY IS TRANSITIVE.
+WHEN INTRANSITIVE, USE LIE] back.
 I take her invitation and lay my head down on her chest.
 She closes her hooves around me, completing the ensemble.

 I'm now staying at the Heartbeat Hotel.
 Pinkie named it as such after we cuddled a few times.
 This is something I noticed she did a lot between us.
-It was cute, it was *her*.
+It was cute; it was *her*.

 Pinkie always had a way with things.
 Whether it was physical affection, naming things, or just general creativity, she brought something new to it.

-I lay there taking in the moment, all the worries of the day disappearing with each beat.
+I lie there taking in the moment, all the worries of the day disappearing with each beat.

 After a few minutes of cuddling, Pinkie kisses the top of my head.
 "Do you want to talk about your day now?"

 "Sure.
 My day started out normal.
-I got up, brushed my mane then made breakfast."
+I got up, brushed my mane, then made breakfast."

 Pinkie asks, "Pancakes?"